 2. Take a photo of the colorful houses of St Nicholas

 Located by the river Inn, the colors of these houses refer to the crafts of the people who lived in them in medieval times.
-They make for a great photo backdrop.
+They make for a great photo backdrop, especially with the snow capped Nordkette Mountain Range popping out behind.

 3. Visit the market hall